-In advance of the deliberation, QAC is provided the following information regarding occupational therapists:
+In advance of a decision, QAC is provided with the following information regarding the occupational therapist:

-- Registrant summary: risk profile, employment type, College history - · Professional reflection activity - Peer interview and assessor report - Written submission if provided by the registrant
+- Profile summary: risk and practice profile, College history

+- Professional reflection activity

+- Peer interview and assessor report

+- Written submission and scoring matrix

-QAC reviews the above information and if they have concerns about the occupational therapist's practice, they may decide that the occupational therapist is required to participate in the program to enhance specific knowledge, skill, and judgment.
-All the information on which the QAC bases its decision is called a "registrant file" and the discussion is facilitated by a chair, assigned by the College.
+QAC reviews the above information and applies the competency assessment decision-making framework to determine the outcome.
+All the information on which the QAC bases its decision is called a "occupational therapist file" and the discussion is facilitated by a chair, assigned by the College.
 QAC may request additional information or legal advice regarding their deliberations or responsibilities.

-Prior History
+Prior College History